 all Antes, Blinds, and Forced Bets shall be deducted from his/her Chip inventory.
 This Player’s position at the table shall still be dealt in during the absence and shall retain all rights as if the Player were present at the table.

+4.5 The Casino Operator may require a Player posting a large Blind on a Hand to, prior to posting that large Blind, post an Ante for that Hand on behalf of all Players at the relevant table (as stipulated in the tournament blind structure) (a “Single Big Blind Ante”).
+The placement of a Single Big Blind Ante will remove the requirement for other Players at that table to place an Ante for that Hand.

 5.0 Rules for Tournament Play

 5.1 The Tournament Director shall be present while the Tournament is in progress.